 3.4 Monitoring Academic Progress

-3. The University’s requirements for attendance at classes is outlined in the Academic Regulation for Academic Progress.
+3. The University’s requirements for academic engagement is outlined in the Academic Regulation for Academic Progress.
 Each Faculty should inform students of these requirements, the requirements for the submission of coursework as published in Section 3.3 of the AQH, and any additional Faculty requirements.
 Students are normally informed by email if classes are cancelled.

-4. To assist with this task Faculties will have in place the appropriate infrastructure to monitor attendance and the submission of assessed work, based on the University’s attendance monitoring systems.
+4. To assist with this task Faculties will have in place the appropriate infrastructure to monitor academic engagement and the submission of assessed work, based on the University’s academic engagement monitoring systems.
 This will be coordinated by Degree Scheme Co-ordinators and/or Year Tutors on a subject or department basis, under the oversight of the Head of Department.
-Further guidance and information on attendance monitoring systems may be found on the BIS Support website which requires AStRA users to login using their AU username and password.
+Further guidance and information on engagement monitoring systems may be found on the BIS Support website which requires AStRA users to login using their AU username and password.

 5. For Joint Honours schemes, the first named Faculty in the scheme’s title will be responsible for monitoring academic progress, liaising with the other Faculties where unsatisfactory progress is found.

-7. Where there is no improvement in progress despite warnings, or where students fail to respond to requests to contact staff and explain their absence, the Faculty Pro Vice-Chancellor or nominee should be informed in writing of their unsatisfactory progress.
+7. Where there is no improvement in progress despite warnings, or where students fail to respond to requests to contact staff and explain their lack of engagement, the Faculty Pro Vice-Chancellor or nominee should be informed in writing of their unsatisfactory progress.

 10. Students will be interviewed by the Faculty Pro Vice-Chancellor or nominee with the intention of determining the cause of poor progress.
 This is not a disciplinary meeting at which representation is expected, although students may choose to be accompanied to the meeting.
 The focus of the interview will be on retrieving the situation, providing support, or recommending that students should apply for temporary/permanent withdrawal where it appears that they cannot or do not wish to continue with their studies.

 11. Following the meeting, the Faculty Pro Vice-Chancellor will issue a written letter (Template B), which should be sent by email and also by post to the student’s term and home address.
 This will be accompanied by formal record of the meeting and the actions which were agreed (Template C).
-If students have not provided any acceptable reasons for poor attendance or performance, and have not reported specific problems or special circumstances, they will be warned that continued failure to meet requirements over a specified period will lead to exclusion from the University.
-These requirements will include attendance at timetabled classes and submission of any coursework which is due to be submitted during this period.
+If students have not provided any acceptable reasons for poor academic engagement or performance, and have not reported specific problems or special circumstances, they will be warned that continued failure to meet requirements over a specified period will lead to exclusion from the University.
+These requirements will include engagement with all scheduled activities and materials made available through the Virtual Learning Environment (Blackboard) and Lecture Capture (Panopto), and submission of any coursework which is due to be submitted during this period.

-12. Students who fail to attend the interview with the Faculty Pro Vice-Chancellor will be given 7 days to provide an explanation (Template D) with a warning that failure to respond will lead to exclusion from the University.
-Where a response is received, students will be offered one final opportunity to attend an interview or face exclusion.
+12. Students who fail to be present at the interview with the Faculty Pro Vice-Chancellor will be given 7 days to provide an explanation (Template D) with a warning that failure to respond will lead to exclusion from the University.
+Where a response is received, students will be offered one final opportunity to be present at an interview or face exclusion.

-13. Students who do not heed the written warning issued by the Faculty Pro Vice-Chancellor, or fail to explain non-attendance at the interview, will be reported to the Academic Registry with a recommendation that they should be excluded from the University, either on a permanent or temporary basis.
+13. Students who do not heed the written warning issued by the Faculty Pro Vice-Chancellor, or fail to explain why they were not present at the interview, will be reported to the Academic Registry with a recommendation that they should be excluded from the University, either on a permanent or temporary basis.
 The Faculty Pro Vice-Chancellor should send complete Template E and submit to the Academic Registry along with details of attendance records and copies of all correspondence including the template letters and forms.

 14. Academic Registry will not offer students a further interview, but will check that Faculties have followed procedures for monitoring academic progress, and issue an exclusion letter where it is clear that students are not meeting the requirements of the Academic Regulation.
 In cases where students are excluded from the University, they will be informed of their right to seek a Final Review.
 The Academic Registry will make final checks on student status, liaising with other support departments to ensure that withdrawal letters are only issued where there are no known circumstances on record.
 If it appears that a student has already left without applying for formal withdrawal, the Academic Registry will offer a chance to withdraw voluntarily.
 If a decision is taken by the Academic Registry to allow a student to remain in University, they will be warned that any further adverse reports on academic progress, even in a subsequent year, may result in the Faculty Pro Vice-Chancellors deciding to act forthwith and without further interview to recommend exclusion within the terms of the Academic Regulation.